KhronosGroup/3D-Formats-Guidelines/KTXDeveloperGuideWebGL.md

 2. Ensure that Safari 16 or newer is used.

-3. Confirm enabled WebGL extensions here: https://webglreport.com/, the list should be the same as with Chromium-based browsers.
+3. Confirm enabled WebGL extensions here: https://webglreport.com/, the list should be the same as with Chromium-based browsers running on Metal.

 ## Platform Support Table